The iPhone-Mac unification dream is a step closer to reality

 The Apple Watch continues to hold a dominant position in the smartwatch market, a niche area where other companies have struggled.
 Half the smartwatch market belongs to Apple, according to Strategy Analytics.

-Monday's announcement gives the Apple Watch some independence, allowing it to load and run its own apps independent of an iPhone.
+Monday's announcement gives the Apple Watch some independence, letting it load and run its own apps independent of an iPhone.

 "We're enabling a whole new generation of apps for Apple Watch," said Kevin Lynch, head of the WatchOS business.